Government Consultation on the Future of Mobility Device Laws

-The consultation, which closes at 11:59pm on 22 April 2026, is a rare opportunity for people who rely on these devices to help shape rules that affect their independence, safety and everyday lives.
+The long-overdue reviewing of mobility device laws was a rare opportunity for people who rely on these devices to help shape rules that affect their independence, safety and everyday lives.

 Many incidents occur when speed reduces reaction time or makes impacts more severe.
 We understand that there are real, everyday reasons why people need to travel at higher speeds.